Building the Power Station

 In 1889, inspired by the newly incorporated Niagara Falls Power Company on the American side of the Niagara River, Rankine sought potential investors in an effort to get involved in the exciting new power plant developments.
 He co-founded the Cataract Construction Company that same year and by 1892, at the age of 34, Rankine created the Canadian Niagara Power Company.

-Rankine (pictured second from the left) was at the peak of his career by the time construction of the power station began in 1901.
+Rankine (pictured second from the right) was at the peak of his career by the time construction of the power station began in 1901.

 Constructing the Forebay